 Hyphenations of Capillary Chromatography with Mass Spectrometry provides comprehensive coverage of capillary chromatography with mass spectrometry—both single and multidimensional approaches.
-The book examines nearly all capillary chromatography approaches, combined with a variety of MS forms, to give readers a wide and detailed view on current-day analytical strategies and applications.
+The book examines nearly all capillary chromatography approaches, combined with a variety of MS forms, giving readers a wide and detailed view on current-day analytical strategies and applications.
 Of particular focus are novel developments in the field of MS, such as the Orbitrap, HR ToF, ToF MS with variable electron-impact energy, fast MS-MS and APGC technology.

 - Combines mass spectrometry with a range of chromatographic approaches

 - Emphasizes the importance of both capillary chromatography and mass spectrometry methods, thus stimulating separation scientists to fully exploit both analytical dimensions

 - Authored by two of the world’s leading analytical chemists who have a total of more than 40 years of experience in research and instruction